Cabestana cutacea

-Cabestana cutacea, common name the Mediterranean bark triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.
+Cabestana cutacea, the Mediterranean bark triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.

 Description

 The adult shell size varies between 25 mm and 90 mm.

 The revolving ribs are elegantly sculptured into close, beadlike nodules.
 The shell is light yellowish brown, white within the aperture.

 The epidermis differs from that of most of the Tritons in being a thin, smooth skin.

-Philippi describes the animal thus : Body on the upper part painted with irregular spots of dark purple, which are separated by narrow white lines; foot pale violet above, marbled on the sides, and speckled here and there with reddish spots which are edged with white.
+Philippi describes the animal thus: Body on the upper part painted with irregular spots of dark purple, which are separated by narrow white lines; foot pale violet above, marbled on the sides, and speckled here and there with reddish spots which are edged with white.

 Distribution

 This species is found in European waters (Spain); in the Atlantic Ocean off the Canary Islands, the Azores and the Cape Verdes; and off Mozambique and South Africa.